Popular: CRM, Project Management, Analytics

 Who this is (and isn't) for

-• A student turning captioned lectures under ~20 min into topic notes and flashcards.
-The free tier fits this perfectly.
+You are a student turning captioned lectures under ~20 minutes into topic notes and flashcards.

-• A researcher skimming arXiv papers and Reddit threads for consensus.
+Skim arXiv papers and Reddit threads for the gist and consensus.

-• Someone who wants a fast "table of contents" for a video before deciding to watch it.
+Want a quick table of contents for a video before committing an hour to it.

-• Happy to fact-check anything important against the original video.
+You are happy to fact-check anything important against the source.

-• Need summaries you can quote without verification.
-Accuracy issues are documented.
+You need summaries you can quote without verifying, accuracy issues are on record.

 My verdict